Uday-461/portfolio/content/reads/bitter-lesson/index.md

 ## Critical Reflections

 ### What I Found Challenging
 At first, this thesis seems to dismiss the value of human expertise entirely.
-But Sutton isn't arguing against human insight—he's arguing against approaches that don't scale.
+But Sutton isn't arguing against human insight-he's arguing against approaches that don't scale.

 ### The Nuance Missing
 The bitter lesson doesn't mean human expertise is worthless.
 It means human expertise that doesn't scale is limited.
 The sweet spot is often human-guided search that leverages computation.